duchiru/duchiru/README.md

 - **Frontend:** React for building interactive user interfaces
 - **Backend:** NestJS for scalable server applications
 - **Apps:** Tauri and Expo for cross-platform apps

-## 🚀 Upcoming Journey

-I'm exploring the fascinating worlds of **AI and IoT**, working towards my dream project: creating an AI assistant like J.A.R.V.I.S.
-This vision inspired me to dive into artificial intelligence and drives my passion for building intelligent, connected systems.

 ## 📚 Featured Projects